21 Best Vacation Spots for Couples in the US

-With incredible views, iconic landmarks, and delicious food, the City by the Bay is a lovely destination on the Western Coast.
+With incredible views, iconic landmarks, world-class tourist attractions, and delicious food, the City by the Bay is a lovely destination on the Western Coast.
 Walk or bike across the Golden Gate Bridge at sunset, enjoy a picnic in one of the lush parks, wander the landscaped gardens of San Francisco Botanical Garden, and take a Cable Car ride tour of the city's highlights.

 12. Key West, Florida